brendanbautista/Nike-SLAC-Rate-tool/README.md

 # expeditors
 Nike SLAC Rate Tool

-# This is a repository containing sensitive data and private information
+# This is a repository containing sensitive data and private information belonging to Expeditors International of Washington
 For Personal Documentation Only